dizzybeaver/Lambda-Execution-Engine-with-Home-Assistant-Support/README.md

 - AWS Systems Manager Parameter Store

 **Inspiration:**
-The constraint-driven development forced by AWS Lambda's 128MB limit led to architectural innovations that make the codebase cleaner, faster, and more maintainable than unlimited resources ever would have.
+The 128MB constraint forced architectural innovations that make this codebase faster, smaller, and more maintainable than unlimited resources ever would have.

 Sometimes the best solutions come from the tightest constraints.